jithk03/Portfolio/Exercise 6/Readme.md

 ### Laser Cutter Settings

-> _Fill in the actual values you used in the lab._

 | Operation | Speed (%) | Power (%) | Passes | Notes |
 |---|---|---|---|---|
 | Raster engrave | 60 | 100 | 1 | Engraving text & graphics |